CourierLFF/UniversalVersionDownloader/README.md

 ## Installation

+Dependencies install

+`pip install -r requirements.txt`

 ### Prerequisites
 - Java 21
 - Python 3.13 (Most versions of Python 3 should work, but this is the version I tested)

 ## Usage
-First, install the dependencies

-`pip install -r requirements.txt`

 The syntax for this script looks like this.
 Ensure that each version is seperated by a space.
 Only one modloader supported for each command.